 As with previous policy definitions, NAT should also be enabled if the protected local hosts have private IPv4 addresses.
-The ICMP messages will then be sent out from the Clavister Next Generation Firewall with the IP address of the interface connected to the ISP as the source interface.
-Responding hosts will send back ICMP responses to this single IP and cOS Core will then forward the response to the correct private IPv4 address.
+The ICMP messages will then be sent out from the firewall with the IP address of the interface connected to the ISP as the source.
+Responding hosts will send back ICMP responses to this address and cOS Core will then forward the traffic to the correct private IPv4 address.

-Adding a Drop All Policy
+Adding a "Drop All" Policy is Recommended

-The top-down nature of IP rule set scanning has been mentioned earlier.
-If no matching entry is found for a new connection then the default rule is triggered.
-This rule is hidden and cannot be changed.
-Its action is to drop all such traffic and always generate a log message for each dropped connection.
+Scanning of IP rule sets is done in a top-down fashion.
+If no matching rule set entry is found for traffic then a hidden, implicit default rule is triggered.
+This rule cannot be changed and its action is to drop all such traffic as well as generate a log message when it is triggered.

-In order to gain control over the logging of dropped traffic, it is recommended to create a drop all policy as the last entry in the main IP rule set.
-This policy will have the source and destination network set to all-nets and the source and destination interface set to any.
-The service should be set to all_services in order to capture all types of traffic.
+In order to gain more control over dropped traffic and its logging, it is recommended to create an explicit "drop all" IP policy as the last entry in the main IP rule set.
+This policy has both the source and destination network set to all-nets and both the source and destination interface set to any.
+The service would be set to all_services in order to trigger on all traffic types, as shown in the example below.